PowerLoom/deploy/README.md

      - `SOURCE_RPC_URL`: The URL for the source RPC (Local node/Infura/Alchemy) service.
      - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
 This is your whitelisted address on testnet - please file [a ticket](https://discord.com/channels/777248105636560948/1146936525544759457) if you need a new burner wallet registered.
      - `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the signer account address.
-   - Optionally, you may also set the following variables:
-     - `PROST_RPC_URL`: The URL for the PROST RPC service.
-     - `IPFS_URL`: The URL for the IPFS (InterPlanetary File System) service in HTTP(s) (e.g. `https://ipfs.infura.io:5001`) multiaddr format (e.g. `/dns4/ipfs.infura.io/tcp/5001/https`)
-     - `IPFS_API_KEY`: The API key for the IPFS service (if required).
-     - `IPFS_API_SECRET`: The API secret for the IPFS service (if required).
-     - `PROTOCOL_STATE_CONTRACT`: The contract address for the protocol state.
-     - `RELAYER_HOST`: The host address for the relayer.
-     - `SLACK_REPORTING_URL`: The URL for reporting to Slack.
-     - `POWERLOOM_REPORTING_URL`: The URL for reporting to PowerLoom.
-     - `WEB3_STORAGE_TOKEN`: The token for Web3.Storage.
-You can generate or retrieve this token from your [API tokens page](https://web3.storage/tokens/?create=true) after signing up for a free plan at web3.storage.

 3. Open a screen by typing `screen` and then follow instructions by running

     `./build.sh`

     If the `.env` is filled up correctly, all services will execute one by one.
 The logs do fill up quick.
-So, remember to safely detach from screen when not using it.
+So, remember to [safely detach](https://linuxize.com/post/how-to-use-linux-screen/) from screen when not using it.
 If you see the following error, your snapshotter address is not registered.

     ```
     deploy-pooler-1           | Snapshotter identity check failed on protocol smart contract
     deploy-pooler-1 exited with code 1
     ```

 3. Once all the services are up and running, the front-end can be accessed via [Pooler Frontend](http://localhost:3000) to see a UNISWAPV2 summary data dashboard similar to [PowerLoom UNISWAPV2 Prod](https://uniswapv2.powerloom.io/).